 What can I see and do in the squares in Paris?

 At these squares, you can see some of the most beautiful architecture in Paris, as well as enjoy the cafes, shops, and restaurants.
-You can also find some of the best views of the city from these squares.
+You can also find some of the city’s best views from these squares.

 Related Resources